lorforlinux/docs.beagleboard.io/boards/beagleplay/demos-and-tutorials/using-mikrobus.rst

 Does my add-on have ClickID?
 ============================

-Look for the "ID" logo on the board.
+Look for the ``'D`` logo on the board.
 It's near PWM pin on upper right hand side in the illustration shown below.

 .. figure:: images/mikrobus-linux-board-illustration.png
    :width: 940